avhz/RustQuant/CONTRIBUTING.md

 }
 ```

-One last thing, add an entry to the `CHANGELOG.md` file so that people can see what you've done.
+One last thing, add an entry to the `CHANGELOG.md` file so that people can see what you'variablee done.

 Thank you for your interest in contributing to RustQuant!